muxu-io/mqtt-logger/README.md

 pip install .
 ```

-Note: This package depends on the `mqtt-connector` package and requires systemd to be available.
+Note: This package depends on the `muxu-io-mqtt-connector` PyPI package and requires systemd to be available.

 Make sure to run this command in the root directory of the project where the `setup.py` file is located.